sobolxxx/prAprocessor/README.md

 ## Name

 The name prAprocessor stands for "preprocessor for anything".
-It's intent is to provide C like preprocessor syntax for any language without modifying that language syntax.
-The directives, like #define, #ifdef etc. can be put in comments, thus no requirements other than possibility to write commands in a specific language.\
+Its intent is to provide C like preprocessor syntax for any language without modifying that language syntax.
+The directives, like #define, #ifdef etc. can be put in comments, thus there is no requirement on the language that you use other than that this language supports some kind of comments (which I think is a standard since early Assembly).\
 \
 The name is also a kind of nerd joke - pra suggests its something old(school), just like C <3

+## What is it?
+Just in case you don't know what is a preprocessor (aka you learned to code in a modern programming language) - readme first -> https://en.wikipedia.org/wiki/Preprocessor \
+\
+Ok, but why would you actually want to use this?
+What is the use case?\
+For me a good use case is making clean deployments of web apps - don't know about you, but I write a lot of additional debug code.
+I don't want to deploy to production with this code, or in other words - before I make things public I want to remove some parts of code.
+I believe that's a better solution than doing if(!debug) { my_code() }.
+Good implementation of tree shaking can potentially remove such code in some cases.
+But this tool is designed to explicitely tag parts of code to be removed (with so called directives, like #ifdef (if defined) or #ifndef (if not defined) and remove them on the fly.
+Using multiple preprocessor logic you can create quite complex scenarios that cut out and inject some parts of code.\
+\
+At this point it is worth to note - preprocessor has its disadvantages, among which the biggest imho is - it is difficult to debug.
+So, don't overuse it.
+This is not a part of language you code in, and there is a good reason for that - so use it only for the purpose of cutting out some parts of code in specific scenarios.

 ## Version